 The curriculum at the Virginia Tech Carilion School of Medicine is rigorous and at times it is helpful to receive guidance from another student who has successfully journeyed through the material.
-Therefore, VTCSOM has a tutoring services program for all students to utilize as needed.
+Therefore, VTCSOM has a peer support program for all students to utilize as needed.

 - Peer educator services are free to the student receiving support.

 - Peer educators are paid an hourly rate by VTCSOM.

 - Most peer support is provided in group sessions.

 - In the event a student requests one-on-one support, the process is private.
 Only individuals with a need to know are informed.